GobySoft/dccl/src/doc/markdown/page02_idl.md

 ### DCCL Codec Version: (dccl.msg).codec_version

 This option sets the default codec version (which is not wire-compatibility between Goby/DCCL 2, DCCL 3, and DCCL 4).
 This should always be set to "4" when you are able to use DCCL v4 for all nodes that deploy this message, or an earlier version if required (e.g., if one of the nodes has access only to DCCL3, use "3").

+### Precision versus Resolution

+DCCL numeric fields originally were only defined using *precision* which is a negative power of 10 to which the message should be rounded.
+For example, a precision of 2 will round the message the hundredths place (\f$10^{-2}\f$), and a precision of -1 will round to the tens place (\f$10^1\f$).

+Now DCCL also provides a more generalized and intuitive option *resolution* that can be used instead of *precision*. *Resolution* doesn't have to be a power of 10, so for example, a resolution of 0.25 would round to the closest quarter of a value, and a resolution of 30 would round to the nearest multiple of 30 (-30, 0, 30, 60, etc.).
+When using *resolution*, the *min* and *max* values must be a multiple of the resolution.
+For example, if *resolution* is 0.25, *min* could be -0.5, 0.75, etc. but not 0.33 or -0.12 (and similarly for *max*).

+Use whichever definition you prefer, and keep in mind that when using precision this is exactly equivalent to setting resolution as \f$10^-precision\f$ (e.g., *precision* of 2 is a *resolution* of 0.01).

 ## DCCL Static Units